AVSR-LLM-Transparency/AVSR-LLM-Transparency/README.md

 `rosrun audio_module audio_module.py `
 `rosrun live_experiment live_experiment.py`

 Now!!!
-You can have fun talking to your syetem!!!
+You can have fun talking to your system!!!

+# Appendix
+P.S.
+There are some errors you may run into, please don't panic.
+1. Pyaudio independencies not installed: please google the step to install the indepnecies, and install pyaudio again.
+(It's super easy, I promise u)
+2. Ethernet IP error: Our Ethernet IPs at EPFL LAN are not fixed, so everytime you wanna run the code, please run ifconfig to checck the IPs first.

+Here is where I am gonna leave you.
 Good Luck!!!

-Pyaudio independencies